 Medellin Centro is safe by day but you should avoud going out at night.
 The centro has high rates of crime and homelessness.
 El Centro is also filled with business people during the day, but all commuters and polices go home at night, downtown is empty.

-Stay in La Candelaria – Centro if You are on a budget; You don’t mind staying in one of the shadier parts of the city; Convenient access to the whole city is a priority; You are staying for a shorter break; this is your first visit;
+Stay in La Candelaria – Centro if You are on a budget; Convenient access to the whole city is a priority; You are staying for a shorter break; this is your first visit;

-Best places to stay in Medellin in La Candelaria:🔍MORE HOTEL DEALS IN MEDELLIN
+Best places to stay in Medellin in La Candelaria for first-timers:

 Located in the south of Laureles, this working-class community just west of the Medellín River is authentic Colombia.
 Its cool atmosphere has attracted the city’s middle class, yet it has an edge to it.
 It cannot claim to be a really affluent area, but its industrial past has been left behind.